ZaidMohammad38/ZaidMohammad38/README.md

 ---

-⭐ *Continuously learning and building.
-Open to entry-level opportunities and collaborations.*
+⭐ *Open to entry-level Java / Full Stack roles.
+Ready to learn, build, and contribute.*